armory/docs/content/en/armory-cdaas/concepts/ui/configuration-ui.md

 [**Deployment Targets > Kubernetes**](https://console.cloud.armory.io/configuration/accounts/kubernetes)

-For a deployment target to be available, it needs to be added to Borealis.
-Note that deployment targets are Armory Cloud environment specific.
+For a deployment target to be available, you need to add it to Armory CDaaS.

 How you add a deployment target depends on whether or not the Kubernetes cluster is accessible from the public internet.
 If it is, you add it through the **Configuration UI**, and no additional steps are needed.
 If it is not, you must first install a Remote Network Agent (RNA) on it and then add it through the **Configuration UI**.